ServiceNow← Back to start

 3. Open the loaded update set → Preview Update Set → then Commit Update Set.

-4. Connect your range
+4. Run your operation

 5. Play

 Open your Security Incident list (All → Security Incident → Incidents).
-You'll find five linked incidents — a phishing email that becomes malware, lateral movement, data exfiltration, and a campaign-correlation review.
+You'll find your incidents — the shape and scope depend on which operation you chose.

 For each challenge on the scoreboard, find the answer in your incidents and submit it.
 Indicators live in: